samuel-jimenez/GramEditor/docs/src/themes.md

 ## Installing more Themes

-More themes are available from the Extensions page, which you can access via the command palette with `zed: extensions` or the [Gram website](https://gram.liten.app/extensions?filter=themes).

-Many popular themes have been ported to Gram, and if you're struggling to choose one, visit [zed-themes.com](https://zed-themes.com), a third-party gallery with visible previews for many of them.
+Gram can use Zed themes so you can install any theme from [zed-themes.com](https://zed-themes.com), a gallery with visible previews for many of them.

 ## Configuring a Theme